 The potential development and investment in and around Dudley town centre over the next 15-20 years will total around £500 million.
 The Dudley Area Development Framework identifies eight opportunity areas in Dudley for significant public and private sector investment and development, resulting in the creation of new jobs and housing in the town centre.
 In addition, other major projects adjacent to Dudley town centre, including the Castle Hill redevelopment, an employment heart to the south west of Dudley town centre and the Castle Gate developments will strengthen the regeneration of this area.
-The Council, in conjunction with Sandwell MBC, are also promoting a major improvement to the A461/A4123 Burnt Tree Island junction.
-Reducing delays and congestion at this important node on the strategic highway network will significantly improve links to the regional and national motorway network thus contributing to the economic well being of the area and further assisting local regeneration.

 Area Action Plans will also be developed for Halesowen and Stourbridge which will set out the plans for the future regeneration of these town centres.
 Halesowen town centre is currently undergoing a £30 million transformation with the redevelopment of the Cornbow shopping centre, a new bus station and a new Asda superstore which are all due to be completed by December 2008.
-The Council is working in partnership with Centro PTA on improvements to bus services in Halesowen, including an expanded new Bus Station and highway network improvements to facilitate improved access to the town centre.
-These works will further build on the redevelopment of the Cornbow Shopping Centre which is seen as a major boost for the regeneration of Halesowen Town Centre.

 In Stourbridge, Modus are working with Dudley MBC to regenerate and extend The Crown Centre.
 Proposals include the construction of a 70,000 sq ft anchor store along with a new multi-storey town centre shoppers car park, plus 8 shop units, 45 apartments and a new market hall.